Vivekdesai25/Udacity_AWS_-Project/README.md

 3. Enabled Static Website Hosting in the S3 bucket.
 4. Configured a bucket policy to allow public read access.
 5. Created a CloudFront distribution for faster global content delivery.
-6. Set `index.html` as the default root object in CloudFront.
+6. Set `index.html` as the default root objects in CloudFront.
 7. Verified the deployment using the CloudFront endpoint URL.

 ---